kalm42/barbaramelton.com/src/pages/blog/2021-06-30-an-inconvenient-daughter.md

   _____________________________

   Aurora Daphne is a complicated, fractured young girl, trying to survive her environment.
 She tells her story because she's compelled to.
 She hopes telling it will make it less to carry with her through life.
+She hopes telling it will help someone else who might be walking a similar path.
 This is the first of Aurora Daphne's stories.
 I hope you find value in reading them.
 featuredpost: true
 featuredimage: /img/img-3630.jpg
 tags: